Terry Catledge: NBA

 Following his college career, Catledge was drafted by the Philadelphia 76ers in the first round of the 1985 NBA draft.
 Backing up Charles Barkley, he averaged 7.7 points and 4.3 rebounds during his rookie season.
 His playing time increased in the playoffs, due to an injury to Moses Malone, and he went on to average 10.4 points and 6.8 rebounds, including a 27-point outburst in the deciding game five of the 76ers first round clash against the Washington Bullets.
 In June 1986, he was traded along with Moses Malone and a draft pick to the Washington Bullets for Jeff Ruland and Cliff Robinson.

 He spent three seasons with the Bullets, averaging 11.4 points and 6.7 rebounds, before being selected by the Orlando Magic with the fifth pick in the 1989 NBA expansion draft.

 During the 1989-1990 season, he led the Magic with an NBA career high of 19.4 points per game.
 After four seasons with the Magic, Catledge negotiated a buyout of his remaining three years of his contract following training camp in October 1993 due to decreasing playing time and the Magic's move to younger players.
+Shaquille O'Neal has said that Catledge refused to give him #33, hence why he wore #32 while playing in Orlando.